justSammy1604/justSammy1604/README.md

 - 🔭 I’m currently working on **a research project by the name of Data Valuation and many others.**

-- 🌱 I’m currently learning **languages such as Python and the many libraries Python offers.Keen on learning Testing Techniques and Cyber Security & Ethical Hacking Concepts in the future.**
+- 🌱 I’m currently learning **languages such as Python,R and understanding the applications of many libraries Python offers.Keen on learning the underlying concepts of Data Analysis, concepts of Natural Language Processing and Image Processing.**

-- 👯 I’m looking to collaborate on **research projects that involve Machine Learning and Artificial Concepts.**
+- 👯 I’m looking to collaborate on **research projects that involve medical, finance and business applications of Data Science, Artificial Intelligence and Machine Learning, Natural Language Processing and the application of LLMs in these sectors. **

-- 🤝 I’m looking for help with **Data Analysis and Data Mining Concepts along with AI&ML**

 - 👨‍💻 All of my projects are available at [https://github.com/justSammy1604](https://github.com/justSammy1604)